ByteriX/BxInputController/README.md

 # BxInputController

-This framework will help iOS developers for simplify development general inputing controllers
+This framework will help iOS developers for simplify development general inputing controllers.
+Holds a ready-made solutions, such as standard solutions in Apple applications also have custom design such as a photo library, a choice of variants or suggestion.
+If you need custom inputting view (for example calendar for date putting) then you may add new rows or edit or inherited current rows.
+The component is limited only to the implementation of the paradigm, it essentially involves the use of SOLID approach.
+An important limitation is the compulsory use of Interface Builder to implement UI (xib or storyboard, but not from code).

 ## Gif demo